ccamel/awesome-ccamel/README.md

 - [vert-x3/vertx-awesome](https://github.com/vert-x3/vertx-awesome) - A curated list of awesome Vert.x resources, libraries, and other nice things.
 - [vlang/awesome-v](https://github.com/vlang/awesome-v) - A curated list of awesome V frameworks, libraries, software and resources.
 - [wsargent/docker-cheat-sheet](https://github.com/wsargent/docker-cheat-sheet) - Docker Cheat Sheet
+- [ykdojo/open-source-hiring](https://github.com/ykdojo/open-source-hiring) - A GitHub repo (and later a website) that lists job postings that are open at open source companies!
 - [zbentley/amqp-locks](https://github.com/zbentley/amqp-locks) - Distributed mutexes and semaphores in RabbitMQ
 - [zhangyelong/cosmos-dashboard](https://github.com/zhangyelong/cosmos-dashboard) - A Grafana dashboard compatible with all the cosmos-sdk and tendermint based blockchains.